Cyclone Seroja: Australia

 News reporters reported that some houses had been completely flattened by the cyclone.
 Heavily damaged structures which previously used asbestos as a building material in Kalbarri left the presence of asbestos fibres on the ground and airborne, which can be deadly when inhaled.
 Widespread damage was also reported in Northampton.
 Shire of Northampton President Craig Simkins described the damage as if a "bomb had gone off", with many structures having lost their roofs or being severely damaged, leaving Simkins perplexed as to whether there should be a new building code to accommodate future cyclones in the region.
 Recovery was estimated to take several months or even years in the small town.
 Access and communication to towns further north impacted by the cyclone, such as Geraldton, were cut off, leaving the scale of damage in the city largely unknown.
 The cyclone was later declared as an 'insurance catastrophe', according to the Insurance Council of Australia.

 During the cyclone, one person died; a 38-year-old maintenance worker who was electrocuted in Coral Bay after attempting to secure a caravan park's private power pole which had fallen down in the wind.
 There were no other reports of casualties or severe injuries.
 Australian Prime Minister Scott Morrison offered federal government support for recovery in Kalbarri.
 A fundraiser by Lord Mayor's Distress Fund in Western Australia raised AUD$2.75 million (US$2.12 million) in a little over a day to help families impacted by the cyclone.
 Australian footballer Jamie Cripps reportedly lost his family home which was destroyed in Northampton due to Seroja.
 DFES commissioner Darren Klemm said on 15 April that damage from Seroja could cost up to AUD$200 million (US$155 million) to repair.
-A total of 875 buildings were damaged by the cyclone, while at least 32 buildings were destroyed beyond repair.
+A total of 875 buildings were damaged by the cyclone, while at least 32 buildings were destroyed.
 Around 5,840 homes remained without power over a week after the cyclone, according to Western Power.